 These meetings are open only to judges and lawyers in recovery – they are not open to the public.
 Although the meetings are based upon the 12 Steps of Alcoholics Anonymous, they welcome any judge or lawyer who is struggling with an illness that LCL seeks to address.
 Some meetings are held weekly, others held bi-weekly or monthly.
 To protect the anonymity of those attending these meetings, we require that you contact us.
 We will answer any questions and verify that the meeting will be a good fit for you.
 We will then provide you with the meeting location, day and time, and a contact person (a recovering judge or lawyer).

-- New Cumberland (Cumberland)
+- Camp Hill (Cumberland)

 - Wernersville (Berks)